r-koch/ddal-docs/README.md

 This is an attempt to bring some law to the chaos that are the [D&D Adventurers League](https://dnd.wizards.com/adventurers-league) documents.

+Everybody is welcome to participate, improve, and correct this!
+No, really, I cannot do this alone :)

 The goal:

 - One (!) place for all information